-Getting Along and the Practice of Empathic Negotiation ALL1223-Z

-Wednesday 1:30PM - 2:50PM Zoom

-12 Weeks 1-Feb Limit: 10
+Getting Along and the Practice of Empathic Negotiation ALL1223-Z Wednesday 1:30PM - 2:50PM Zoom ^{12 Weeks 1-Feb} Cancelled Limit: 10 Much of life involves pagetistion.
+How well do ve

 Much of life involves negotiation.
 How well do you negotiate with family members, friends, caregivers and service providers?
 This course is based on a book, Nonviolent Communication: A Language of Life by Marshall Rosenberg.
 It will offer you a new way to practice negotiation, a way that finds power through empathy and the willingness to be vulnerable.
 First we will cover principles and techniques.
 Then we will have some fun doing role-play negotiation exercises.
 The course mix will be 25% lecture, 75% discussion.